Could you be an Association Visitor (AV)?

-To find out more about becoming an Association Visitor please visit https://volunteering.mndassociation.org, contact Adele Petcher via firstname.lastname@example.org or call 0345 3751854
+To find out more about becoming an Association Visitor please visit https://jobs.mndassociation.org/vacancy/association-visitor---buckinghamshire-volunteer--380329.html

 Our heartfelt thanks to CAWC

-Our immense thanks go to the Chilterns American Womens Club (CAWC) who have chosen our branch to be the recipient of their fundraising efforts for the next two club years.
-This will include receiving 100% of the funds raised from their 33rd annual charity Christmas Bazaar, which this year will be virtual.
+Our thanks go to the Chilterns American Womens Club (CAWC) who have chosen to fund an important project that will benefit many local people living with MND over the next two years.
+This will include the project receiving 100% of the funds raised from their 33rd annual Christmas Bazaar, which in view of the current Covid-19 situation this year will be virtual.

-The money raised by CAWC will be used to fund our Breathing Support project.
-This is a branch specific project that will help all local people with MND to manage the serious breathing difficulties caused by the disease.
-It will allow early intervention, 1:1 dedicated care from specialist physiotherapist Sue Eddy, the teaching of breathing management techniques and the loan of respiratory technology to be used at patients' homes.
+The money raised by CAWC will be used to fund a Breathing Support project.
+This NHS led project that will help local people with MND to manage the serious breathing difficulties caused by the disease.
+It will allow early intervention, 1:1 dedicated care from a specialist physiotherapist, the teaching of breathing management techniques and the loan of respiratory technology to be used at patients' homes.
 The project will also help to train and educate healthcare professionals, patients and carers to identify the early signs of respiratory failure.
 We are hoping the project will act as a case study for treatment and care to be replicated elsewhere in the country.